SonalSinha237/Solar-water-heater/README.md

 - [Heating element](https://arduinogetstarted.com/tutorials/arduino-controls-heating-element)

 ## Future Scope
-Although, we have used a bottle in this project but it is still not that portable.
+Although, we have used a bottle in this project but still it isn't that portable.
 The whole circuit if implemented on a smaller scale using PCB or IC will make it more portable and easy to use.
-Using a thermally insulated bottle instead of a plastic one will ensure that water stays hot for longer duration.
+Using a thermally insulated bottle instead of a plastic one will ensure that the water stays hot for longer duration.